DannyBen/madness/README.md

-To control the sort order of the automatically generated navigation elements, simply perfix your files and directories with digits followed by a dot and a space, just like you would create an ordered list in Markdown
+To control the sort order of the automatically generated navigation elements, simply perfix your files and directories with digits followed by a dot and a space, just like you would create an ordered list in Markdown.
+The numbers will be omitted when they are displayed.

 ```
 ./